SofijaErkin/basic-tool-mac/linux/terminal_login_samba_between_vm_and_host.md

 another catch: `session setup failed: NT_STATUS_LOGON_FAILURE`.

 Also, because the password is false.
+Or, the password of samba user is false or

+ is not the samba user or no user.

+(Trouble-3: `"login failure"`).

 ##### 2.Case0002